fadeoutsoftware/WASDI/docs/WasdiApplications/LandslideDetectionS2.rst

 5.2 Running the Manual App Standalone
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The manual app can also be run on its own.
+The manual processor can also be run on its own.
 It requires the user to manually select the pre- and post-event `.zip` files from the workspace and provide a `BBOX`.
 It will perform the full analysis for that single pair.

 6 References
 ------------